Van Allen radiation belt: Research

 The NASA Van Allen Probes mission aims at understanding (to the point of predictability) how populations of relativistic electrons and ions in space form or change in response to changes in solar activity and the solar wind.

 NASA Institute for Advanced Concepts–funded studies have proposed magnetic scoops to collect antimatter that naturally occurs in the Van Allen belts of Earth, although only about 10 micrograms of antiprotons are estimated to exist in the entire belt.

 The Van Allen Probes mission successfully launched on August 30, 2012.
 The primary mission was scheduled to last two years with expendables expected to last four.
 The probes were deactivated in 2019 after running out of fuel and are expected to deorbit during the 2030s.
 NASA's Goddard Space Flight Center manages the Living With a Star program—of which the Van Allen Probes were a project, along with Solar Dynamics Observatory (SDO).
 The Applied Physics Laboratory was responsible for the implementation and instrument management for the Van Allen Probes.

-Radiation belts exist around other planets and moons in the solar system that have magnetic fields powerful enough to sustain them.
-To date, most of these radiation belts have been poorly mapped.
-The Voyager Program (namely Voyager 2) only nominally confirmed the existence of similar belts around Uranus and Neptune.